 Eye Condition Considered a Rare Disease

 I also learned that my eye condition is considered a rare disease or disorder, because only about 1.5 to 6 per one million patients are diagnosed in the United States.
-This is a current statistic from the US Department of Health and Human Services, but I doubt the number have changed much since 1995.
+This is a current statistic from the US Department of Health and Human Services, however, I doubt the number have changed much since 1995.
 Additionally, at the time I was hard pressed to find any information on VKH when doing research.
 The only good source I found was the National Organization for Rare Disorders, NORD which still lists my eye condition today in their database.
 The discovery was bittersweet.
-On one hand I was glad to find a trustworthy authority besides my doctor, but on the other hand I was dealing with a rare medical condition that had no cure and was not common or top priority in the medical field.
+On one hand I was glad to find a trustworthy authority besides my doctor; on the other hand I was dealing with a rare medical condition that had no cure and was not common or top priority in the medical field.
 For National Rare Disease Day I want to shed light on my still rare eye condition and how it has impacted my life.

 Tried Various Treatment Options

 When I was diagnosed the doctor couldn’t tell me where my condition came from or why I got it, only that I had it and there was no cure.
 We started a treatment regimen immediately.
 To stop the inflamation I started taking a steroid called prednisone as both eye drops and pills.
 I noticed an improvement pretty quickly.
 No more headaches, tearing, or sensitivity to light.
 I was not able to regain total 20/20 eyesight because I had suffered some damage, but my eyesight was pretty good and I could manage my life and go to work every day.
 This went on for a year or so, but the good times didn’t last because prednisone is a powerful drug with awful side effects and I had pretty much all of them.
-The goal was to reduce and eventually get off the medication, but each time my doctor reduced the dosage my vision decreased.
+The goal was to reduce and eventually get off the medication; however, each time my doctor reduced the dosage my vision decreased.
 We tried this schedule multiple times with no success.
 In the meantime, I was suffering from violent mood swings, ravenous appetite, hair loss, major weight gain, and rapid facial hair growth.
 My doctor referred me to a specialist who had more experience with my eye condition and treatments that might work better than prednisone.
 The new doctor also began to reduce the dosage and saw the same problems.
-We tried other kinds of medications and even prednisone eye injections, but they were not as effective as the drops and pills and they had other kinds of side effects.
+We tried other kinds of medications and even prednisone eye injections; unfortunately, they were not as effective as the drops and pills and they had other kinds of side effects.
 During this time my lenses became infected and had to be removed.
 I ended up having emergency eye surgery where they operated on both eyes at the same time which is not standard eye surgery procedure.
 After surgery, I had to wear thick bifocals to see and I lost my peripheral vision.

 Sought Vision Rehabilitation Services